mdn/content/files/en-us/web/svg/element/fespecularlighting/index.md

 {{SVGRef}}

 The **`<feSpecularLighting>`** [SVG](/en-US/docs/Web/SVG) filter primitive lights a source graphic using the alpha channel as a bump map.
 The resulting image is an RGBA image based on the light color.
 The lighting calculation follows the standard specular component of [the Phong lighting model](https://en.wikipedia.org/wiki/Phong_reflection_model).
-The resulting image depends on the light color, light position and surface geometry of the input bump map.
+The resulting image depends on the light color, light position defined by the required {{SVGElement("fePointLight")}} child, and surface geometry of the input bump map.
 The result of the lighting calculation is added.
-The filter primitive assumes that the viewer is at infinity in the z direction.
+The filter primitive assumes that the viewer is at infinity in the z-direction.

-This filter primitive produces an image which contains the specular reflection part of the lighting calculation.
+This filter primitive produces an image that contains the specular reflection part of the lighting calculation.
 Such a map is intended to be combined with a texture using the `add` term of the arithmetic {{SVGElement("feComposite")}} method.
 Multiple light sources can be simulated by adding several of these light maps before applying it to the texture image.

 ## Usage context